top of page

 Building a Strong Foundation with Awareness

 The first step in effective ADHD coaching is raising awareness about how ADHD affects the individual.
-This includes understanding common challenges such as:
+This includes understanding strengths as well as common challenges.
+Each person is unique, so this is a personal journey of discovery and understanding.

 • Difficulty sustaining attention